What is PolyHalt?

 The new ionic complex that PolyHalt formed is strong and stable.
 It’ll withstand and not begin to breakdown at temperatures up to 140° F.

 Ever wonder what hard water really is?
-Read about it in Hard Water Defined
+Check our this blog post: Hard Water Defined

-Ever have someone test your soft water only to have them tell your water is hard when you know it’s really soft?
-Here’s what’s going on: Why Does Soft Water Test Hard?
+Ever have someone test your soft water only to have them tell your your water is hard when you know it's soft?
+Check out this blog post Why Does Soft Water Test Hard?

-Do you have a salt-based softener but still have problems with spots on your glassware, shower doors, and windows?
-Here’s why: Silica – The other white spot
+Do you have a salt-based softener but still have problems with spots on your glassware, shower doors and windows?
+Learn why in blog post: Silica – The other white spot